The Future of Commercial Corridors and Centers: Land Use Code Updates

 Will there be a neighborhood visit for the Downtown neighborhoods including Oak 140 affordable housing residents and businesses?
 The area has become crime central and city codes need to be updated and enforced.

-Downtown Concerned Business Owner asked 6 months ago
+Downtown Concerned Business Owner asked over 1 year ago

 Hello - thank you for your question!
 For Land Use Code: Phase 2 we're hosting one neighborhood visit per City council district, plus a dedicated visit for business owners that has yet to be announced.